 Dolphins travel in pods

-If you spot a dolphin at sea, chances are there are more where he came from.
-They typically travel in groups, known as pods, of 10-30 and sometimes even thousands.
+If you spot a dolphin at sea, chances are there are more where it came from.
+They typically travel in pods of 10-30 and sometimes even thousands.
 It’s also common to see a mother dolphin with smaller juvenile dolphins and also to catch dolphins mating in the wild.

 Dolphins use echolocation, similar to sonar

 They search for their prey using echolocation, which is similar to sonar, emitting clicking noises and listening for the echo to determine what’s around them and how big it is.
-They also forage for fish as a team or hunt for prey individually.
+These clicks travel underwater until they encounter objects and bounce back to the sender.
+This reveals the location, size, and shape of their prey.
+They can make up to 1,000 clicking noises per second.
+Though they are known to eat shrimp and squid, the dolphins’ main target is often a bottom-dwelling fish, which they forage for as a team or hunt for individually.

 Dolphins communicate with each other